abus-aikorea/voice-pro/README.md

    * Select 'File or Folder', find the batch file in question and add it as an exception.
 2. Temporarily disable Windows Defender: This may be a temporary solution.
 However, you must be careful when using this method as it may expose your computer to other threats.
 3. Report the problem to anti-virus software: If you are sure that the file is not a Trojan horse, you can report it to Microsoft as a False Positive.
 Microsoft will review this and take any necessary action.

+## ☕ Notice
+- This repository offers a **free trial** of Voice-Pro.
+- The free trial has a **usage limit of 30 minutes**.
+This means that once 30 minutes have elapsed after running, you will no longer be able to use the web UI.
+- It does not mean there is a limitation on the length of media that can be processed, nor does it stop ongoing tasks.
+You simply cannot click the action button anymore.
+- It may be a bit inconvenient, but to use it again, you just need to close the program and restart it.
+- Previous work results are maintained in the workspace folder.
+- The official version of Voice-Pro can be purchased through the ABUS official website (<https://abuskorea.imweb.me>)
+-  Additionally, if you support us through Buy Me a Coffee ☕, we will give you a usage voucher for up to one month as a token of our gratitude. (<https://github.com/abus-aikorea/voice-pro/discussions/10#discussioncomment-11527327>)
+-  For inquiries regarding purchases, business partnerships, tuning, investments, etc., please contact us via email (<abus.aikorea@gmail.com>)."

 ## 📬 Contact us